This article originally appeared on VICE US.

 From groups like, "For me, it is the mcchicken.
-The best fast food sandwich" and "Depression meals: gone wild," which have 38,000 and 82,000 respective members, to "It's Always Sunny in Philadelphia Shitposting™" and "Memechanical Engineering Shitposting" (a group for mechanical engineers that has 84,000 members), there's something for everyone.
+The best fast food sandwich" and "Depression meals: gone wild," which have 38,000 and 82,000 respective members, to "It's Always Sunny in Philadelphia Shitposting™" and "Memechanical Engineering Shitposting" (a shitposting group for mechanical engineers that has 84,000 members), there's probably a group to serve your hyper-specific and/or all-encompassing meme needs.

 So it's not particularly surprising that there's a vibrant ecosystem of Facebook shitposting groups comprised of indie music fans.
-But many of them, which are usually dedicated to one artist/band in particular, involve a lot more than just goofy memery.
+But many of these groups, which are usually dedicated to posting about one artist/band in particular, involve a lot more than just goofy memery.
 Within these spaces that were initially conceived for lols is a vibrant culture of intimate social interaction that's created a unique genre of internet fandom.

-"Shitposting groups are the main reason I use Facebook other than [for] professional accomplishments," Audrey Lee said.
+"Shitposting groups are the main reason I use Facebook other than [for] professional accomplishments," Audrey Lee says.

 A similar combination of unabashed shitposting and earnest fandom takes place in groups like Snail Mail Snailposting (a group for the indie artist Snail Mail), Modern Baseball Hiatusposting (a group for the now-inactive emo band Modern Baseball), and King Gizzard & The Lizard Wizard Fan Page (a group for the Australian psych-rock band that doesn't have "shitposting" in its title but "shitposting, it certainly is," according to one of its mods).
 None of what gets posted in these groups is necessarily exclusive to Facebook.
 Similar content can be found in subreddits, discord servers, traditional message boards, and in a more disassembled way via Twitter and Instagram.
 However, there are a few distinguishing characteristics that make these Facebook groups feel like a totally different environment.